-That may seem curious, given that at most institutions, part-time students earn the same MBA degree as the full-time students, and benefit from the same alumni network.
+That may seem curious, given that at most institutions, students enrolled in part-time MBA degrees earn the same MBA degree as the full-time students, and benefit from the same alumni network.
 Many reports suggest that most recruiters and hiring managers don’t care if one attended a full-time or part-time program.
 For example, Duke University MBA Sam Lee says, “I’ve never hard a hiring manager ask me if I did my MBA full-time or part-time, and as a hiring manager myself, I never once asked a candidate that question either; it’s simply not relevant.”

-This article considers some of the factors that make a part-time on-campus or online MBA degree program worthwhile.
+This article considers some of the factors in determining whether pursuing an MBA part-time, on-campus or online, is worthwhile.

 |Featured Flexible & Part-Time MBA Programs|